fox-techniques/athena-recruitment-analytics/docs/demo.md

 http://127.0.0.1:8050/
 ```

-Thank you for exploring our demo!
-We hope this example has given you a clear understanding of how to utilize our dashboard and integrate its features into your projects.
-Whether you're just getting started or diving deeper, our goal is to make your experience as seamless and productive as possible.
+Thanks for checking out our demo!
+We hope this helped you get started with **ATHENA**.
+Whether you're just trying it out or customizing it for your workflow, we’re excited to support your journey.

-Happy coding!
+Happy tracking! 💼📊